Mogen Dahl Koncertsal

 CHAMBER CONCERTS AT MOGENS DAHL CONCERT HALL AND WITH MOGENS DAHL CHAMBER CHOIR

-Welcome to the chamber concerts at Mogens Dahl Concert Hall and with Mogens Dahl Chamber Choir in the spring of 2025.
+Welcome to the chamber concerts at Mogens Dahl Concert Hall and with Mogens Dahl Chamber Choir in the autumn of 2025.

 Mogens Dahl Koncertsal